-- since 2018 PhD student in the ERC-funded project “Transdiagnostic view on eating disorders and obesity and new approaches for treatment”; CCNS (Centre for Cognitive Neuroscience), Department of Psychology; Division of Clinical Psychology, Psychotherapy, and Health Psychology, Paris-Lodron University of Salzburg
+- 2018-2022 PhD student in the ERC-funded project “Transdiagnostic view on eating disorders and obesity and new approaches for treatment”; CCNS (Centre for Cognitive Neuroscience), Department of Psychology; Division of Health Psychology, Paris Lodron University of Salzburg

-- 2018 Student assistant Department of Psychology; Division of Clinical Psychology, Psychotherapy, and Health Psychology, Paris-Lodron University of Salzburg
+- 2018 Student assistant Department of Psychology; Division of Health Psychology, Paris Lodron University of Salzburg

 Since my bachelor’s studies, I am interested in eating behavior.
-For my master thesis, I researched the interactive influences of social and emotional context factors on eating behavior in everyday life applying ecological momentary assessment (EMA).
-My current research focus lies on emotional eating and potential moderating factors of the emotion-eating relationship in healthy, obese and eating disordered individuals.
-I employ smartphone based technology (EMA, EMI, JITAI), experimental designs (emotion induction, picture rating), psychophysiological measures (EMG, EOG, ECG) and clinical diagnostic interviews (SCID, EDE).
+For my master thesis, I researched the interactive influences of social and emotional context factors on eating behavior in everyday life, applying ecological momentary assessment (EMA).
+My dissertation revolved around nomothetic (psychometric, experimental and naturalistic paradigms) and idiographic (Just-in-Time Adaptive Interventions; JITAIs) approaches of emotional eating research across the eating disorder spectrum.
+My research focus still lies on emotional eating and potential moderating factors of the emotion-eating relationship in healthy, obese and eating disordered individuals.
+I employ smartphone based assessment and intervention technology (EMA, EMI, JITAI), experimental designs (emotion induction, picture ratings), psychophysiological measures (EMG, EOG, ECG) and clinical diagnostic interviews (SCID, EDE).